Irish Cheddar Cheese Toastie with Homemade Tomato Soup

 The Department of Health’s Food Pyramid provides guidance on daily servings from each food group, with a variety of foods from the bottom four shelves recommended for a good range of vitamins and minerals.

-To find out the role of dairy as part of a balanced diet a you can download our free ‘nutrition & you’ booklet.
+To find out the role of dairy as part of a balanced diet, you can download our free ‘Nutrition & You’ booklet.